 1 prohibited by law.
 If the person has a record of substantiated reports of child 2 abuse, the Commissioner shall inform the requesting owner or operator that 3 such record exists.
-4 (d) Information released to an owner or operator under this section shall not 5 be released or disclosed by the owner or operator to any other person.
+4 (d) Information released to an owner or operator under this section shall no 5 be released or disclosed by the owner or operator to any other person.
 Release 6 or disclosure of such information by an owner or operator may result in the 7 loss of the license or registration.
 8 (e) As used in this section: 9 (1) "Commissioner" means the Commissioner for Children and Families 10 or the Commissioner's designee.
 11 (2) "Employee" shall include volunteers.
 12 (3) "Substantiated reports of child abuse" means reports of child abuse 13 substantiated under section 4915 of this title.
 14 (4) "Volunteer" means an individual who, without compensation, 15 provides services through a public or private organization.
 16 (f) The Commissioner shall accept clearance of criminal record checks 17 conducted under 16 V.S.A. §§ 251 and 251a by the Agency of Education or a 18 superintendent of a school district relating to individuals in facilities licensed 19 or registered by the Department.
-20 Renewal of Principal's contracts 21 Sec.15.
-16 V.S.A. § 243(c) is amended to read:

-(c) Renewal and nonrenewal.
-A principal who has been continuously employed for more than two years in the same position has the right either to have his or her contract renewed, or to receive written notice of nonrenewal at least 90 days before on or before February 1 of the year in which the existing contract expires.
-Nonrenewal may be based upon elimination of the position, performance deficiencies, or other reasons.
-The written notice shall recite the grounds for nonrenewal.
-If nonrenewal is based on performance deficiencies, the written notice shall be accompanied by an evaluation performed by the superintendent.
-At its discretion, the school board may allow a period of remediation of performance deficiencies prior to issuance of the written notice.
-After receiving such a notice, the principal may request in writing, and shall be granted, a meeting with the school board.
-Such request shall be delivered within 15 days of delivery of notice of nonrenewal, and the meeting shall be held within 15 days of delivery of the request for a meeting.
-At the meeting, the school board shall explain its position, and the principal shall be allowed to respond.
-The principal and any member of the board may present written information or oral information through statements of others, and the principal and the board may be represented by counsel.
-The meeting shall be in executive session unless both parties agree in writing that it be open to the public.
-After the meeting, the school board shall decide whether or not to offer the principal an opportunity to renew his or her contract.
-The school board
+1 Renewal of Principal's Contracts 2 Sec.15.
+16 V.S.A. § 243(c) is amended to read: 3 (c) Renewal and nonrenewal.
+A principal who has been continuously 4 employed for more than two years in the same position has the right either to 5 have his or her contract renewed, or to receive written notice of nonrenewal at 6 least 90 days before on or before February 1 of the year in which the existing 7 contract expires.
+Nonrenewal may be based upon elimination of the position, 8 performance deficiencies, or other reasons.
+The written notice shall recite the 9 grounds for nonrenewal.
+If nonrenewal is based on performance deficiencies, 10 the written notice shall be accompanied by an evaluation performed by the 11 superintendent.
+At its discretion, the school board may allow a period of 12 remediation of performance deficiencies prior to issuance of the written notice 13 After receiving such a notice, the principal may request in writing, and shall be 14 granted, a meeting with the school board.
+Such request shall be delivered 15 within 15 days of delivery of notice of nonrenewal, and the meeting shall be 16 held within 15 days of delivery of the request for a meeting.
+At the meeting, 17 the school board shall explain its position, and the principal shall be allowed to 18 respond.
+The principal and any member of the board may present written 19 information or oral information through statements of others, and the principal 20 and the board may be represented by counsel.
+The meeting shall be in 21 executive session unless both parties agree in writing that it be open to the